howilearnstatistics/howilearnstatistics.github.io/_posts/2019-1-31-Boston-housing-dataset.md

 If our goal is prediction, it is safer to include all predictors in our model, removing variables without knowing the science behind it usually does more harm than good.

-We begin to create our multiple linear regression model
+We begin to create our multiple linear regression model:

+`
+a
+`